oort77/OTUS_PRO_HW2/README.md

 - Try feature space compression with PCA, UMAP and tSNE, visualize data in 2D
 - Interpret results: cluster means etc.
 - Find differences in clusters with boxplots of features
+- Goals:

+**Additional goals**:

+- Explore other clustering models (GMM)
+- And other metrics (David-Bouldin score and Bayes information criteria)
+- Have a look at 3d possibilities of TSNE and UMAP
+- Come up with auxiliary measures of clustering quality
+- Explore dependence of clustering outcomes of preprocessing methods

 **Dataset:**